 What is Project Cost Management?

-Let us start this lecture, with an understanding of What is Project Cost Management?
+Let us first understand what is project cost management?
 Cost management in project management allows a business to predict impending expenditures to help reduce the chance of going over budget.
-Project Cost Management includes the processes involved in planning, estimating, budgeting, financing, funding, managing, and controlling costs so that the project can be completed within the approved budget.
+Project Cost Management includes each and every cost of the project (to execute every process), from planning to execution, so the project can be completed in a given budget.

 Two of the most important documents you’ll prepare for any project are the project schedule and the project budget.
 You’ll use the schedule and budget documents throughout the Executing and Monitoring and Controlling processes to measure progress and determine if the project is on track.

-A brief overview of cost management processes are as follows:
+A brief overview of processes for cost management in project management are as follows:

 - Estimate Costs—The process of developing an approximation of the monetary resources needed to complete project activities.